Neurodivergence & Intersectionality

 The Contemplation of Nature

 Most of us spend our days surrounded by screens, walls, notifications, and noise.
 Yet just outside the door there is another world quietly continuing; clouds drifting, leaves moving, water reflecting the sky.
-Ecologist Ajay Rastogi has developed a meditation called … Continue reading
+Just spending some time shifting your awareness to … Continue reading

 An Activist’s Kitchen, Food & Stories from Across the World.
-An Activist’s Kitchen is a vegan “comfort food” recipe book and podcast that gathers decolonial vegan recipes, food memories, and generational kitchen-wisdom from across the globe.
-This project, run in … Continue reading
+An Activist’s Kitchen is a podcast and zine that gathers decolonial vegan recipes, food memories, and generational kitchen-wisdom from across the globe.
+This project, run in collaboration with ecologist Ajay … Continue reading

 Glitch censorship